 Using the Area Method

 Another way to calculate how much soil you need is by using the area method.
-Simply multiply the length and width of your bed together and then divide that number by 27 (the cubic feet in a cubic yard).
-This will give you the number of cubic yards of soil you need.
+Simply multiply the length and width of your bed together, then divide that number by 27 (the cubic feet in a cubic yard).
+This will give you the number of cubic yards of soil you need, assuming an average soil depth of one foot.

-For example, if your raised bed is 5 feet long by 4 feet wide (20 square feet), you will need approximately 0.74 cubic yards of soil.
+For example, if your raised bed is five feet long by four feet wide (20 square feet), you will need approximately 0.74 cubic yards of soil.
+If your length and/or width measurements are in inches, remember to divide them by 12 to convert to feet before doing the calculation.

-When calculating the amount of soil you need for your raised bed, several factors come into play such as the size of the bed, desired soil depth, the type of plants you want to grow, and the type of soil you want to use.
+When calculating the amount of soil you need for your raised bed, several factors come into play such as the size of the bed, the vegetable garden bed depth, the type of plants you want to grow, and the type of soil you want to use.
 Some plants require more soil depth than others, and soil volume can also be affected by the type of soil you use.

 If you're not sure how deep a raised garden bed should be, the rule of thumb is 8-12 inches for most vegetables.
 However, if you plan to grow root crops such as carrots or beets, 12-18 inches is recommended.
 You may also need additional soil depth if you're using a Lasagna garden bed method or a deep mulch gardening approach.